Varadhan's Decomposition of Shift-Invariant Closed $L^2$-forms for Large Scale Interacting Systems on the Euclidean Lattice: The Main Theorem

 \begin{definition} We say that the data $((S,\phi),\nu)$ has a \emph{uniformly bounded spectral gap}, if there exists a constant $C_{SG}>0$ such that for any complete locale $(\La,E_\La)$

 where $C_{SG, (\La,E_{\La})}$ is the spectral gap for $(\Lambda, E_{\Lambda})$ given in Definition \ref{def: fsg}. \end{definition}

-\begin{example} Below are examples of interactions that are known to have a \emph{uniformly bounded spectral gap}. \begin{enumerate} {(\alph{enumi})} \item Multi-species exclusion process introduced in Example \ref{example: interaction} with any probability measure $\nu$ supported on $S$ has a uniformly bounded spectral gap, as shown in \cite{CLR10}. \item Generalized exclusion process introduced in Example \ref{example: interaction} with a probability measure $\nu$ supported on $S$ given as $\nu(\eta=m)=\frac{1-\rho}{1-\rho^{\kappa}} \rho^m$ for some $\rho >0$ has a uniformly bounded spectral gap.
-It can be shown by using Theorem 2.1 of \cite{Ca08} and computations in Section 3 of \cite{OSST14}.
-The spectral gap estimate on the cubic lattice for this measure is given in \cite{KLO94, KL99}.
-For any probability measure $\nu$ supported on $S$ with $\kappa=2$, the above uniform estimate on the complete graph is given in \cite{Sas10}. \item More generally, Theorem 2.1 of \cite{Ca08} and Theorem 3 of \cite{Sas13} is applicable for our model.
-Hence, if the spectral gap for the corresponding simple averages dynamics of $(S,\nu)$ (cf. \cite{Ca08}) on the complete graph with $3$ sites is sufficiently large, then we can conclude that the interaction $((S,\phi), \nu)$ has a uniformly bounded spectral gap. \end{enumerate} \end{example}
+\begin{example} Below are examples of interactions that are known to have a \emph{uniformly bounded spectral gap}. \begin{enumerate} {(\alph{enumi})} \item Multi-species exclusion process introduced in Example \ref{example: interaction} with any probability measure $\nu$ supported on $S$ has a uniformly bounded spectral gap, as shown in \cite{CLR10}. \item Generalized exclusion process introduced in Example \ref{example: interaction} with any probability measure $\nu$ supported on $S$ has a uniformly bounded spectral gap.
+The spectral gap estimate for a special choice of measure $\nu$ is given in \cite{KLO94, KL99}.
+For general $\nu$, it is shown in Section 3 of \cite{Ca04}. \item More generally, Theorem 2.1 of \cite{Ca08} and Theorem 3 of \cite{Sas13} is applicable for our model.
+Hence, if the spectral gap for the corresponding simple averaging dynamics of $(S,\nu)$ (which is called a binary collision process in \cite{Ca08}) on the complete graph with $3$ sites is sufficiently large, then we can conclude that the interaction $((S,\phi), \nu)$ has a uniformly bounded spectral gap. \end{enumerate} \end{example}